 The way most of us are reading books is left to right, top to bottom.
-The others are doing it a bit differently, but it’s all essentially the same.
+Others languages do it differently, but it’s all essentially the same.
 Paragraphs and sentences formed from aligning words on a grid pattern on a rectangular piece of paper.
 This isn’t a bad way to do it.
 It makes sense if you’re reading something physical.
 Words don’t magically appear in front of you, you have to look for them.
-But now that a lot of books are available digitally, what if…
+However, now that a lot of books are available digitally, what if…

 - Reedy - Android